SamgerLi/TicTacToe/README.md

+Comprises of a simple user interface and intermediate computer artificial intelligence for the user to never be able to win a fair game of the classic Tic Tac Toe.
 # Notes
-This Tic Tac Toe game was initally developed with the Ready to Program (Java IDE) for ICS3U Computer Science programming project completed on Jan 20, 2012.
+This Tic Tac Toe game V1.0 was initally developed with the Ready to Program (Java IDE) for ICS3U Computer Science programming project completed on Jan 20, 2012.
 Later imported the project to the Eclipse IDE with the appropriate compatibility such as the hsa.Console and JRE 1.4.2 that Ready to Program uses.
 For more information about the program, such as the flow chart or algorithms utilized to enhance artificial intelligence played by the computer, please take a look at the report.
 # Game Description